Home > Analyses > Energy > Diamondback Energy, Inc.

 Financial Ratios

-The table below presents key financial ratios for Diamondback Energy, Inc. (FANG) over the fiscal years 2020 to 2024, reflecting profitability, valuation, liquidity, leverage, and efficiency:
+The following table presents key financial ratios for Diamondback Energy, Inc. (FANG) over the last five fiscal years:

 Evolution of Financial Ratios